ShimizuTheLotus/ShimizuTheLotus/README.md

 Go to https://github.com/ShimizuTheLotus/Tagme_ for further information!
 ### Love UWP Programming?
 **Oh that's perfect!
 Would you like to view my notes?
 They're at:** https://github.com/ShimizuTheLotus/ShimizuTheLotus/tree/main/Note/UWP

+### Announcement
+I only update source code on GitHub, if you see my code on other sites, that's not what uploaded myself and I have no accounts on those websites.
 <!--
 **ShimizuTheLotus/ShimizuTheLotus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.